 where the integral is defined as in the previous section.

 Note that there exists a standard isomorphism $\bi$ from vector fields to one forms, so that $\bgg(\vf)=\langle \bgg,\bi(\vf)\rangle$.\footnote{ See \cite{GLP13} for the relevant definition of scalar product between forms in the present context.} Thus the above norm is equivalent to the norm $\|\cdot\|_{p,q,1}$ used in \cite{GLP13}.
-Hence if we define $\widehat\cB^{p,q}$ as the closure of the smooth one form with respect to the above norm, we obtain a space isomorphic to $\cB^{p,q,1}$ of \cite{GLP13}.
+Let $\cA$ be the set of $\cC^\infty$ one forms on $\Omega$ such that, for all $v\in\bR^2$, $\bgg((0,v))=0$.
+If we define $\widehat\cB^{p,q}$ as the closure of $\cA$ with respect to the above norm, we obtain a space isomorphic to a subspace of the space $\cB^{p,q,1}$ defined in \cite{GLP13}.

 Unfortunately, the transfer operator used here differs from the one studied in \cite{GLP13} insofar it has a potential, which was absent in \cite{GLP13}.
 In principle, we should therefore prove the Lasota-Yorke inequality for our operator and compute the spectral radius for the present operator via a variational principle (as in \cite{GouezelLiverani08}).
 Since such a computation is completely standard but a bit lengthy, we just state a partial result that suffices for our goals (in particular we do not bother computing exactly the spectral radius).
-Such a result follows by copying the computations made in\cite{GLP13} to obtain the Lasota-Yorke inequality.
+Such a result follows by copying the computations made in \cite{GLP13} to obtain the Lasota-Yorke inequality.
 Such computations are exactly the same, apart from the need to keep track of the potential, which can be done easily:

 \begin{itemize} \item The operator $\widehat\cL_{\bF}$ extends continuously on $\widehat\cB^{p,q}$, has spectral radius $\rho$ and essential spectral radius strictly bounded by $\lambda^{-\min\{p,q\}}\rho$.